Joystream/community-repo/workinggroup-reports/storage_group/report-10.md

 ### Report:

 This is the 10th report for the Storage Provider Working Group.
 Storage size has stopped increasing as one of the KPI has been removed for open source content.
-Latest helios requires a more heavy and better servers, 1 of the servers are down for upgrade.
-Its tracked over [here](https://testnet.joystream.org/#/forum/threads/423).
+Latest storage node requires a more heavy and better servers because of that 1 of the servers are down for upgrade.
+The efficiency of the storage has increased a lot after the storage node upgrade.
+The requests for channel storage size increase is tracked over [here](https://testnet.joystream.org/#/forum/threads/423).
 Rewards is updated to: 38000 kJOY / 3600 block(s), Current rate is $28.93 / 1MTJoy

 ## Current ipfs repo size : 660.31GB